ogubuikeAlex/Computer-Science-Dictionary/System-Design/AlgoExpert/009-Loadbalancer.md

 ## What is a LoadBalancer?
-A load balancer is a web server that manages traffic sent to servers in away that balances out the throughput of the system so every server is alloted the amount of traffic that it can handle efficiently.
+A load balancer is a web server (A type of reverse proxy) that manages traffic sent to servers in away that balances out the throughput of the system so every server is alloted the amount of traffic that it can handle efficiently.

 ## Examples of Possibles Places You can Find A LoadBalancer?
 Basically anywhere you see a client - server model.
 This can be between clients and servers, between servers and servers and between servers and databases etc.